cosimameyer/cosimameyer.com/content/post/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ---

-## Add a link section to the portfolio
+## Add a Link Section to the Portfolio

 The portfolio section links to a short description where you can showcase your service, your client, the challenge, and your solution.
 I think this is a fantastic approach to also presenting a data science portfolio.
 My projects are mainly open-source, so there is usually no "real" client involved and instead of services, I usually rely on languages.
 So this needed some tweaking.
 After adjusting the `portfolio/single.html` for the main part like this: